-If your business is already registered with Virginia Tax, and you need to add the tax type to your registration, log in to your Business Online Services Account and add the new tax type.
+- Existing businesses.
+If your business is already registered, log in to your Business Account and add the new tax type to your registration.
 If you don't have an online services account, enroll now.
 Or, add the new tax type by mail using Form R-1.